A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Problem Formulation

 \subsection{Learning Objective Under Full Observability}

-Solving an OSBG requires the learner, denoted by $i$, to find an optimal policy, $\pi^{i,*}$, which selects the optimal action based on the observed environment state.
+Solving an OSBG requires the learner, denoted by $i$, to find an optimal policy, $\pi^{i,*}$, which selects the optimal action based on the learner's previously experienced environment states, observed teammates, and executed actions, $H_{t} = \{s_{\leq{t}}, a_{<t}\}$.
 We define the optimal policy as follows: